universal-software-engineering-inc/.github/profile/README.md

 # Xin chào | ハロー 👋
-This is official USE Inc Japan's GitHub
+This is official USE Inc. Japan's GitHub

+(Universal Software Engineering Inc.)

 # Get in touch with us: